 In many cases, infertile women who seek medical care for their fertility issues are known to have a significantly higher alcohol intake than women who conceive naturally.
 Alcoholic beverages contain a lot of sugar which decreases fertility by contributing to hormonal imbalance, insulin resistance, vitamin and mineral deficiency, yeast infection and lowered immunity.
 All of these factors may impair fertility for both men and women.
 Drinking alcohol during the time of ovulation lowers the chance of successful conception.
-Frequent alcohol consumption may result in increased incidence of the menstrual disorders amenorrhea, irregular menstrual cycles and dysmenorrhea (painful menstruation).
+Frequent alcohol consumption may result in an increased incidence of the menstrual disorders amenorrhea, irregular menstrual cycles and dysmenorrhea (painful menstruation).
 There is strong scientific evidence that alcohol can reduce fertility in both men and women.
 Women who consume more than four alcoholic beverages a week take longer to get pregnant.
 The risks of low birth weight, preterm birth, and small for gestational age (SGA, for a baby) all may increase when mothers drink above one to two units a day during or before pregnancy.
+(5)

 Most women give up on alcohol once they are planning to become pregnant or when they know they are pregnant.
 It may not be difficult to avoid alcohol completely for nine months, as many women go off the taste of alcohol early in pregnancy.
 A pregnant woman or anyone trying to conceive should never attempt to stop drinking on his or her own.
 Seeking help from a professional is important to manage potentially life-threatening symptoms.